 Substitute Teacher, K-12 Salary

-The average rate for a Substitute Teacher, K-12 is $11.67 per hour.
-People in this job generally don't have more than 20 years' experience.
+A Substitute Teacher, K-12 earns an average wage of $11.66 per hour.
+A skill in Classroom Management is associated with high pay for this job.
+Most people move on to other jobs if they have more than 20 years' experience in this field.
 Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.

 Job Description for Substitute Teacher, K-12

 A substitute teacher (K-12) plays a key roll in helping any school or school district function properly.
 Schools must always have adult supervision for the students in their classrooms, and there will always be times when teachers are sidelined due to illness or emergencies.
 Schools then call upon the substitute teacher to handle classes, follow available lesson plans, generally oversee the classroom, and help maintain an orderly educational environment.Read More...

 Substitute teachers will typically have to be fairly flexible in their availability.
 While sometimes a school or school district will be able to plan for a teacher's absence, many times such occurrences are last-minute emergencies.
 In those circumstances, when called upon, the substitute should do everything within his or her power to prepare for teaching within a small window of time.
 This can include reviewing the class size, any lesson plans from the teacher or principal, and any class reports regarding special needs or requirements of students the substitute will interact with.
 The substitute teacher should be fully aware of all school or school district rules regarding teaching operations, methodologies, and disciplines and follow those guidelines.
 Typically, a substitute will also need to have excellent skills with handling large groups of children and young people, as well as excellent communications skills and an outgoing personality.